 Learn More about the History of Rocky Point, Mexico

 Prior to the 1920s, the area was just one of the safe harbors for wandering fisherman who worked the upper Gulf of California.
 During fishing seasons, fishermen from Guaymas, Bahía Kino, Puerto Libertad and Puerto Lobos began to come here to camp out.
-The main attraction for these fishermen was a fish called totoaba, which was fished not for its meat but its use in medicine.
 At this time the area was known as Punta de Piedra o Punta Peñasco.
 The name comes from a large quantity of solidified lava that hit the Gulf.
 Even as early as the 19th century, fishermen from Arizona came here.
 Since there was no source of drinking water, it was not settled permanently.
-The first residents are considered to be Victor Estrella, Benjamin Bustamante, Melquiades Palacio, Luis Mercado, Juan Mercado and Tecla Bustamante, the last considered to be the first permanent resident.

 Twentieth Century Rocky Point History

-In the 1920s, John Stone from Ajo, Arizona, came here to build a hotel/casino to take advantage of people coming over the border to escape Prohibition.
-He drilled a water well, and set up flight service from Phoenix and Tucson to bring in tourists to drink, gamble and fish.
+In the 1920s, John Stone from Ajo, Arizona, came here to build a hotel and casino.
+This was done to take advantage of people coming over the border to escape Prohibition.
+He drilled a water well, and set up a flight service from Phoenix and Tucson to bring in tourists to drink, gamble and fish.
 It is said that Al Capone frequented the place.
 The business did well until Stone and the locals began to quarrel.
 Stone burned down the hotel and blew up the water well before he left.

 In the 1930s, under President Lázaro Cárdenas, a railroad was built to connect the Baja California to the rest of Mexico, passing by Puerto Peñasco.The town began to grow again, adding a police delegation in 1932.